Summary: in this tutorial, you’ll understand what TypeScript is and its advantages over vanilla JavaScript.

 TypeScript uses the JavaScript syntaxes and adds additional syntaxes for supporting Types.

-If you have a JavaScript program that doesn’t have any syntax errors, it is also a TypeScript program.
-It means that all JavaScript programs are TypeScript programs.
-This is very helpful if you’re migrating an existing JavaScript codebase to TypeScript.
+If you have a JavaScript program without any syntax errors, it is a TypeScript program.
+This means that all JavaScript programs are TypeScript programs.
+This is very helpful if you migrate an existing JavaScript codebase to TypeScript.

 The following diagram shows the relationship between TypeScript and JavaScript: